 Apply for a scholarship

-The Aaron Richard Holme Memorial Scholarship Fund is an endowed scholarship fund designated for students who have been diagnosed with cerebral palsy.
+This endowed scholarship fund is designated for students on the Bloomington campus who have been diagnosed with cerebral palsy.

-The Amanda Meredith Mills Memorial Scholarship is open to undergraduate students, with preference given to students with psychiatric disorders and/or Asperger’s Syndrome who are U.S. citizens.
-Students must have a minimum GPA of 2.5 on a 4.0 scale.
+The Amanda Meredith Mills Memorial Scholarship is open to undergraduate students enrolled in a degree program on the Bloomington campus who have a minimum GPA of 2.5 on a 4.0 scale.
 Because, as part of its mission, Indiana University is committed to diversity, special consideration will be given to underrepresented populations, including but not limited to financially challenged students, and/or students with diverse cultural experiences.
-The Donors have a preference for students who have overcome or who are living with physical and/or mental health challenges, are U.S. citizens or permanent residents, and have demonstrated financial need.
+The Donors have a preference for students who have overcome or are living with physical and/or mental health challenges, are U.S. citizens or permanent residents, and have demonstrated financial need.

-The Liff Family Foundation Scholarship Fund provides a scholarship for full-time undergraduate students with learning disabilities enrolled at IU Bloomington who have at least a 3.0 GPA.
-The award is predicated on financial need, with consideration given to extracurricular activities.
-Preference is given first to a student who is a resident of Davidson County, Tennessee; second to a resident of Tennessee; and third to a resident of Indiana.
+Scholarship for full time undergraduate students with learning disabilities enrolled on Bloomington campus who have at least a 3.00 GPA.
+The award is predicated on financial need with consideration given to extracurricular activities.
+Preference given first to a student who is a resident of Davidson County, Tennessee, second to a resident of Tennessee, and third to a resident of Indiana.

 The Russell R. and Dorothy Judd Scholarship is a scholarship for students with visual impairments or, if known, students whose parents are visually impaired.
 Students must have at least a 3.0 GPA.
 Preference is given to working students.